waltertamboer/api-documentation/source/reference/v2/orders-api/get-order.rst

      - The URL Mollie will call as soon an important status change on the order takes place.

+   * - ``sendReminders``

+       .. type:: boolean

+     - If order reminders are enabled for the order.

    * - ``createdAt``

        .. type:: datetime